 Arrange them on a baking sheet and don’t overlap them.

 I highly HIGHLY recommend cooking these outside.
 Cooking in oil can be dangerous.
 I have a single electric burner that I set on a very stable surface and I love using the cast iron pan for these because it keeps the oil hot once heated.
-Just use enough oil that the cutlet is almost covered by oil.
 It should brown up in about a minute or so.
 Then flip it to cook the other side.

 I’ve tried using less oil and just browning each side and finishing in the oven but it’s not the same.
 You need to really fry it to get that crust.

 What’s the secret to crispy coated Pork Schnitzel?

 The secret to ensuring your Pork Schnitzel coating stays crispy is to NOT lay them on paper towel after they’re cooked.
 I mean it!
 Ignore everything you’ve read about this.
 What will happen is the heat caught between the paper and the meat will create steam and turn your nice crispy coating to a gooey mess.
 So when you remove the cooked schnitzel from the oil, give it a bit of a shake to ensure the oil has dripped off, then lay them on a rack.
 If you see a puddle of oil, you CAN dab it with paper towel but that’s it.